gabriellatri/instaclone/README.md

 The original project belongs to [Gabriela Pinheiro](https://github.com/SpruceGabriela) and was provided by Digital Innovation One.

-The reference Gabriela uses is her own Instagram landing homepage, with some specific differences that makes the differences between the original and the false page just a bit noticeable.
+The reference Gabriela uses is her own Instagram landing homepage, with some specific differences between the original and the false page just a bit noticeable.

 ### The InstaClone purpose